armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Configure Spinnaker to install in Kubernetes

-**Important: This will by default limit your Spinnaker to deploying to the namespace specified.
-If you want to be able to deploy to other namespaces, either add a second cloud provider target or remove the `--namespaces` flag.**
+**Important: The `--location` limits your Spinnaker to deploying to the namespace specified.
+If you want to be able to deploy to other namespaces, either add a second cloud provider target or remove the `--location` flag.**

 Use the Halyard `hal` command line tool to configure Halyard to install Spinnaker in your Kubernetes cluster